ShadaabIqbal/Code-Zinger/README.md

 Qno4:
 Number of unique pairs in an array
 Given an array of N elements, find all the unique pairs that can be formed using the elements of a given array.

+Qno5:
+Replace every element with its previous element
+Given an array A of integers, write a program to replace each element in the array by the previous element.
+Replace the first element by -1.